starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 # DOM Attachment Boundary

-This is the current decision record for Starbeam's DOM attachment concept after the React, Preact, and Vue probes.
+This is the current decision record for Starbeam's DOM attachment concept after the React, Preact, Vue, and Svelte recon work.

 ## Decision